 And he hit me with another great point: “Maybe they won’t listen.
 But then when you ask a second time, you can at least say ‘look, I asked you nicely…'”

 His advice worked, and when it didn’t, I at least had a more clear conscience about my tactics.
+Set the example and the tone of politeness and respect, and you avoid accusations of mistreatment or unfairness.

 It all sounds so simple and obvious I’m slightly embarrassed to share that it was a major “Aha!” moment for me.
 But it’s a good example of how tiny shifts in attitude and word choice can make a world of difference for you and your kids.

-Like I tell the children “‘please’, ‘thank you’, and ‘sorry’ don’t cost you anything”, so use them liberally!
+Like I tell the children: “‘please’, ‘thank you’, and ‘sorry’ don’t cost you anything”, so use them liberally!